vivait/WorkerCommandBundle/README.md

 The `performAction()` method will be called whenever a new job is available.
 This method should be used to perform the worker's task.

+Set the name of the command using `setCommandNamespace()`, and the tube to watch using `setTube()`.

+`onFirstRun()` can be used to perform a task when the command is first run, such as logging, or writing to the console.

 ### Running the command

 As long as this class resides in your application's `Command` directory, Symfony should autodetect it.
 Run `php app/console`